In this guest blog, Tony Hall from the BDAA discusses his goal of making Bristol the number one dementia-friendly city in the UK.

 There are quite a lot of resources on our website, which are free downloads.
 We are continually updating the site as we want to help and support those searching for information.
 You can contact us via our website: www.bdaa.org.uk

 This post was written by Tony Hall, Chairman of the Bristol Dementia Action Alliance.

 BDAA won a Voscur!

-Tony and the BDAA team recently won a the Resilience award at the Voscur Awards for Social Impact.
-This award recognises the action the BDAA has taken to build and strengthen their resilience and adaptability to respond to new and emerging challenges.
+Tony and the BDAA team recently won a Resilience award at the Voscur Awards for Social Impact.
+The award recognises the action the BDAA has taken to build and strengthen its resilience and adaptability to respond to new and emerging challenges.
 A big congratulations to you all for a job well done!

 Find out about Dementia support in your area…